ON THIS PAGE: You will learn about the different ways doctors use to treat people with this type of cancer. To see other pages, use the menu.

 Chemotherapy is the use of drugs to destroy cancer cells, usually by stopping the cancer cells’ ability to grow and divide.
 Chemotherapy is given by a medical oncologist, a doctor who specializes in treating cancer with medication.
 For appendix cancer that is not a carcinoid tumor, chemotherapy is most often used soon after surgery when cancer is found outside of the appendix region.
 It may also be given for a non-carcinoid appendix cancer after surgery to prevent the cancer from coming back, depending on the stage of disease.
 There are different types of chemotherapy, depending on how the drugs are delivered to the body:

 Local/intraperitoneal chemotherapy.
-For local chemotherapy, the medication delivery is focused on one area or section of the body.
+For local chemotherapy, the medication delivery is focused on 1 area or section of the body.
 This is the most common type of chemotherapy used in the treatment of appendix cancer.
 More specifically, it is called intraperitoneal chemotherapy, which is chemotherapy that is given directly into the abdominal cavity.
 Typically, the surgeon will try to remove as much of the tumor as possible (debulking surgery, see above) and then insert a tube in the abdomen through which chemotherapy can be given after the operation.
 In some cases, the chemotherapy is warmed above body temperature to increase its ability to penetrate the tissue that may be lined with tumor cells; this is called hyperthermic (or heated) intraperitoneal chemotherapy.
 Once chemotherapy is completed, the tube is removed, generally without the need for another operation.

 Systemic chemotherapy.
 This type of chemotherapy gets into the bloodstream to reach cancer cells throughout the body.
 This can be done using an intravenous (IV) tube, which is a tube placed into a vein using a needle or in a pill or capsule that is swallowed (orally).
 Some people may receive this type of chemotherapy in their doctor’s office or outpatient clinic; others may go to the hospital.

 A chemotherapy regimen (schedule) usually consists of a specific number of cycles given over a set period of time.
-A patient may receive one drug at a time or combinations of different drugs at the same time.
+A patient may receive 1 drug at a time or combinations of different drugs at the same time.
 Specific drugs given in systemic chemotherapy for non-carcinoid appendix cancers are similar to those for colorectal cancer and can include fluorouracil (5-FU, Adrucil), leucovorin (Wellcovorin), capecitabine (Xeloda), irinotecan (Camptosar), oxaliplatin (Eloxatin), bevacizumab (Avastin), ziv-aflibercept (Zaltrap), ramucirumab (Cyramza), cetuximab (Erbitux), and panitumumab (Vectibix).

 The side effects of chemotherapy depend on the individual and the dose used, but they can include fatigue, risk of infection, nausea and vomiting, hair loss, loss of appetite, and diarrhea.
 These side effects usually go away when treatment is finished.